Muhammad Ismail Katki: Honours and positions

 Katki served as Odisha's first Ameer-e-Shari'at for 41 years, from 1964 until his death in 2005.
 Prior to his passing, he was the president of Jamiat Ulama Odisha and held that position for more than 40 years.
 In 1986, he was chosen to serve as the All India Majlis-e-Tahaffuz-e-Khatm-e-Nubuwwats Vice President.

 In 1992, he was chosen as a member of Darul Uloom Deoband's Majlis-e Shura (advisory committee) and held this position for 14 years until his death in 2005.
-He also served as the President of the Odisha branch of the Rabta-e-Madaris-e-Islamia Arabia, Darul Uloom Deoband.
+He also served as the President of the Odisha branch of the Kul-Hind Rabta-e-Madaris-e-Islamia Arabia, Darul Uloom Deoband.

 He was a supporter of the Indian National Congress and remained associated with it until his late life.
 He was also active in the Indian independence movement.
-He was also a member of the working committee of Jamiat Ulema-e-Hind.
+He was also a member of the working committee of Jamiat Ulama-e-Hind.